dotpointer/circuitpython-wifimanager/README.md

 ## Description

-WiFi manager for ESP8266, ESP12 and ESP32 for CircuitPython.
+WiFi manager for CircuitPython 8+.

 ## Compatibility

-Tested on CircuitPython 8.0.2.
+Tested on WeMos/LOLIN S2 Mini/Adafruit Feather ESP32-S2 with CircuitPython 8.0.2.

+Should be compatible with other CircuitPython 8+ devices too, please try it out to find out.

+The device must have CircuitPython WiFi hardware support.

 ## Main Features